epsy/clize/docs/basics.rst

 Clize then treats keyword-only parameters as options rather than as positional parameters.

-.. note:: Python 2 does not support this syntax.
-See :ref:`named param py2`

 The change reflects on the command and its help when run::

     $ python3 ./echo.py --prefix x: --suffix :y 'spam